 HB 889 (=SB 401): E-Verify is a federal government online program to verify the employment eligibility of an employer's new hire and is very popular with legislators.
 This bill and others would require use of E-Verify by entities having a contract with the state or with local governments and school or special districts.
-A nonprofit receiving a grant from a public agency has a contract with that agency and likely would be impacted by these proposals.
+A nonprofit receiving a grant from a public agency has a contract with that agency and likely would have been impacted by these proposals.
 Other similar bills: HB 88, HB 630, HB 997, HB 2834, HB 3584, SB 1841.

-Status: None of these bills moved during the session
+Status: None of these bills moved during the session; SB 974 PASSED but applies only to state agency new hires after 9-1-15